How we progressed through the Stage 2 of our UK Adoption Journey

 Obviously you don’t bond with a person just because they are the same skin colour, or country or something – but I believe that there are 1 or 2 people that we will really become friends with.
 Watch this space!

-We learned a lot over these 3 days – Louise and Becky were extraordinary facilitators and I think they may be on speed dial in the future.
-We touched on so many techniques and ideas to use later on – and I am very grateful Adopt Thames Valley sees this process so holistically.
+We learned a lot over these 3 days – the instructors were extraordinary facilitators and I think they may be on speed dial in the future.
+We touched on so many techniques and ideas to use later on – and I am very grateful ATV sees this process so holistically.

 The PAR report and the Panel

-The end result of our many hours of therapy with Adam (as I called them) was a 45-page result about us two.
+The end result of our many hours of therapy with our social worker (as I called them) was a 45-page result about us two.
 About your strengths, our vulnerabilities, our beliefs, hopes and dreams.
 But also our fears and worries.
-It was incredibly well written and we agreed some minor corrections but did not disagree with anything Adam wrote. (it doesn’t always happen this way, so prospective adopters have a section where they can add any comments).
+It was incredibly well written and we agreed some minor corrections but did not disagree with anything our social worker wrote. (it doesn’t always happen this way, so prospective adopters have a section where they can add any comments).

 It took about 45 minutes – and it was blind.
 We were on a Skype call but no video.
 I thought it was odd, but there are silverlinings!
-We had a video link to Adam (on mute) so we could look at each other and make some funny faces when necessary!
+We had a video link to our social worker (on mute) so we could look at each other and make some funny faces when necessary!

 15 minutes after our panel ended, we got a call and were told that we had been unanimously approved to adopt a child up to 3 years old and also eligible for early placement (or fostering for adoption).